 Course descriptions and catalog:

-Approval for Spanish-language courses: Placement Exam
+Approval for Spanish-language courses: Spanish Placement Exam

-Once you’re accepted into the program, we will send you instructions for taking an online Spanish placement exam so that Veritas can begin to assess your language level.
+Once you’re accepted into the program, we will send you instructions for taking a two-part online Spanish placement exam so that Veritas can begin to assess your language level.
 Following the online (written) placement exam, you will be assessed orally by staff in Costa Rica via Skype, allowing you to be placed in the most appropriate language level before you arrive in Costa Rica.
 Language courses are taught in 4-week blocks, Monday through Friday, from 8:00am to 12:00pm.
 You will be tested at the end of each block and have the opportunity to move to a higher level.

-Course approval for English electives
+Course approval for English electives:

 Classes meet for 48–60 contact hours per trimester, or 4–5 classroom hours per week.
 During the Spring and Fall Semesters, courses are taught in 12 week trimesters, in the afternoons.
 Before you go abroad, it is best to get approval for twice the number of elective classes you intend to take during the trimester.
 This gives you some flexibility in setting up your class schedule.
 Think about courses required for your major, but also courses that fulfill your elective requirements.